What's the Best ED Treatment in 2024?

 • Nausea is a common initial side effect

-• Lozenges melt above room temperature
+• Lozenges melt at high temperatures

 • Hard to find outside Rugiet’s blended ED treatment